vfalies/EnvDev/docs/configuration.md

 They can be used, for instance, to IDE integration.

-- PHP Wrapper
+- PHP wrapper
-- Node Wrapper
+- Node wrapper
+- Git wrapper